Jump to start of content

 • Marinus Sage

-• The Society of Critical Care Medicine, Critical Care Medicine, Senior Editor
+• The Society of Critical Care Medicine, senior editor of Critical Care Medicine

-Dr. Bleck serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Bleck serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-Dr. Bleck also reported being on a steering committee for the National Institute of Neurological Disorders and Stroke/National Heart, Lung, and Blood Institute (NINDS/NHLBI) study of ketamine in status epilepticus.
+Dr. Bleck also reported being on a steering committee for a National Institute of Neurological Disorders and Stroke/National Heart, Lung, and Blood Institute study of ketamine in status epilepticus.

-As of August 2022, Dr. Iacovella reported no ongoing external relationships.
+As of April 2024, Dr. Hadique reported no ongoing external relationships.

 John McArdle, MD

-John R. McArdle, MDDr.
-McArdle, who is board certified in internal medicine, pulmonary disease, and critical care medicine, is employed in the full-time clinical practice of pulmonary and critical care medicine for Starling Physicians, PC.
-He is also Chief of the Pulmonary Division at Hartford Hospital and he is co-Director of the Marie and Raymond Beauregard Central Connecticut Adult Cystic Fibrosis Program.
+Dr. McArdle, who is board certified in internal medicine, pulmonary disease and critical care medicine, is employed in the full-time clinical practice of pulmonary and critical care medicine for Starling Physicians, P.C.
+He also serves as a pulmonary/critical care attending physician at Saint Francis Hospital in Hartford, Connecticut.
+He is the former chief of the Pulmonary Division at Hartford Hospital and served as co-director of the Marie and Raymond Beauregard Central Connecticut Adult Cystic Fibrosis Program at Hartford Hospital.

 Previously, Dr. McArdle was an Associate Professor of Medicine at Yale University School of Medicine in the section of Pulmonary and Critical Care Medicine.
-He directed the Yale Adult Cystic Fibrosis Program, served as Medical Director of the medical intensive care unit, and was Clerkship Director for the Yale University School of Medicine Internal Medicine Clerkship.
+He directed the Yale Adult Cystic Fibrosis Program, served as medical director of the medical intensive care unit, and was director for the Yale University School of Medicine Internal Medicine Clerkship.

-He is a former President of the Connecticut Pulmonary Section of the American Lung Association, and is a member of the American Board of Internal Medicine's Critical Care Examination Committee.
+He is a former president of the Connecticut Pulmonary Section of the American Lung Association, and is a member of the American Board of Internal Medicine's Critical Care Longitudinal Knowledge Assessment (LKA®) Approval Committee.
 Dr. McArdle received the Yale Department of Internal Medicine Faculty Achievement Award for Outstanding Clinical Care in 2008.
-He was twice awarded the attending teacher the year by the Yale Internal Medicine Housestaff, and receive the Aldo Bellucci Teaching Award from the University Connecticut internal medicine residency program in 2012.
-He was awarded the John K Springer Humanitarian Award by Hartford Hospital in 2017.
-He served on the Cystic Fibrosis Lung Transplant Referral Guidelines Committee in 2018-2019.
+He was twice awarded Attending Teacher of the Year by the Yale Internal Medicine House Staff, and received the Aldo Bellucci Teaching Award from the University of Connecticut Internal Medicine Residency Program in 2012.
+He was awarded the John K. Springer Humanitarian Award by Hartford Hospital in 2017.
+He served on the Cystic Fibrosis Lung Transplant Referral Guidelines Committee in 2018–2019.

-As of September 2022 Dr. McArdle reported no ongoing external relationships:
+As of April 2024, Dr. McArdle reported no ongoing external relationships.

 Jennifer Wilson, MD